 A new mass-mailer worm in the wild poses as a flaw fix from Microsoft.

-Bugbros-A arrives attached to an e-mail that purports to be from email@example.com.
-The message says the attached worm
+Bugbros-A arrives attached to an e-mail that purports to be from firstname.lastname@example.org.
+The message says the attached worm is a fix for a new back-door called BugGear-A.

 The worm doesn't contain a destructive payload.
 It can infect machines running Windows 95, 98, ME, NT, 2000 and XP, according to an advisory from antivirus software vendor Trend Micro Inc.